-- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade. - Association with the BC Power Commission as evidenced in such interior elements as the threestorey high aluminum stairwell screen with the initials B.C.P. and such exterior elements as incised signage on the north façade. - All surviving Art Deco detailing relevant to its 1949-50 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the thirdfloor Conference Room (originally the Chairman's Office).
+- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade. - Association with the BC Power Commission as evidenced in such interior elements as the three-storey high aluminum stairwell screen with the initials B.C.P. - All surviving Art Deco detailing relevant to its 1949-50 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the thirdfloor Conference Room (originally the Chairman's Office). - Pattern of fenestration openings, window pane divisions, and south entrance transom. - Corrugated glass windows on west elevation. - Metal window grilles.